vitortyabe/TestAlgorithms/README.md

 Comparing the strings index by index, it's known that on index number 2 the strings start to become different.
 In that case: two removal operation can be avoided and two addition operations can be avoided.

-Finally, the number of operations required is defined by the subtraction of 20 from 4 which is 16, which can interpreted that the k number must be at least equal to 16 in order to generatea positive "sim" outcome.
+Finally, the number of operations required is defined by the subtraction of 20 from 4 which is 16 and can be interpreted that the k number must be at least equal to 16 in order to generate an affirmative ("sim") outcome.

-* Algorithm6: The function created to return the total of characters is using a while statement that is regularly updating a counter until it fins the end of the input string.
+* Algorithm6: The function created to return the total of characters is using a while statement that is regularly updating a counter until it finds the end of the input string.

 * Query4: the relevant statements for this query are:
   * IIF: apply a rule when retrieving a value based on data from a different table